mtimofiiv/blog.fiiv.io/_posts/2017-03-16-the-dutch-have-voted.markdown

 This time around, the Dutch got their brush with megalomaniacal authoritarianism as Turkey attempted to shake the European tree to see what fruit may fall out.
 The incident was clearly designed as a no-win situation for the Dutch by the manipulating spider that is Recep Tayyip Erdoğan.
 His immediate goal is the expansion of the presidency’s power where the executive powers of the republic would be more firmly entrenched in that office, a-la The United States.
 The controversial referendum is slated to happen in April, and the president and his Justice and Development Party (AKP) have been tirelessly campaigning to make it happen.
 Since the coup attempt against him, Erdogan has been seeking to consolidate his power in order to maintain it, as well as continue to wage the civil war against the Kurdistan Worker’s Party (PKK) in the eastern regions.

 <div class="youtube-embed">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/errX-TJG6gs" frameborder="0" allowfullscreen></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/errX-TJG6gs" frameborder="0" allowfullscreen class="youtube-iframe"></iframe>
+</div>
 <p class="caption">The Turkish consul has words with the Rotterdam police</p>
-</div>

-In an unprecedented situation, the Turkish government attempted to hold rallies for an evet vote in European cities with significant Turkish expatriate populations.
+In an unprecedented situation, the Turkish government attempted to hold rallies for an _evet_ vote in European cities with significant Turkish expatriate populations.
 The Turkish Minister of Foreign Affairs, Mevlüt Çavuşoğlu, was slated to visit and speak at one such rally in Rotterdam.
 The Dutch government promptly denied him entry into the country, and on the day of the rally, riot police were deployed around the office of the Turkish Consul in Rotterdam and the obviously sympathetic well educated female minister of Family and Social Policy Dr. Betül Sayan Kaya was sent in as a sacrificial pawn to try to enter the consul’s office.
 The Rotterdam police promptly deported her in a somewhat ugly public incident.

 <div class="youtube-embed">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/bSLvrUyJJ4w" frameborder="0" allowfullscreen></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/bSLvrUyJJ4w" frameborder="0" allowfullscreen class="youtube-iframe"></iframe>
+</div>
 <p class="caption">Dr. Betül Sayan Kaya and her runin with the police</p>
-</div>

 And of course, a predictable reaction came from the gold hair-triggered Wilders, which spread like wildfire through Turkish media as evidence of Erdoğan’s narrative of Europeans thumbing their nose at Turkey.